Shift handovers play a key part in keeping production flowing smoothly.

 Our Smart Forms module lets manufacturers create custom checklists that enable operators to record all necessary information for a shift handover straight on the shop floor.

-This safely eliminates the risk of them forgetting any vital information while also improving their efficiency, as it’s no longer necessary to leave their station to write down information ro recapture it in another system.
+This safely eliminates the risk of them forgetting any vital information while also improving their efficiency, as it’s no longer necessary to leave their station to write down information or recapture it in another system.

 Digital checklists are scheduled and assigned automatically, eliminating the probability of not having the necessary information available.